9 of the Top Beaches in Miami For Every Type of Traveler

 6. For couples: Bill Baggs Cape Florida State Park Beach

-Plan a romantic day in this local hidden gem.
+Plan a romantic day at the Bill Baggs Cape Florida State Park Beach, a local hidden gem.

 Contrary to popular belief, quiet beaches in Miami do exist, and perhaps none are as pleasant as Bill Baggs Cape Florida State Park.
 Surrounded by wild sand dunes, this natural beach is known for its 1825 lighthouse, the oldest structure in the county.